Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - A very small part of the money forced abroad will be employed to buy foreign goods for the consumption of idle people.

-- Because the demand of idle people will be not change so much
+- Because the demand of idle people will not change so much

 - Most of it will naturally be destined for the employment of industry and not for the maintenance of idleness.

-37 When we compute the quantity of industry which the circulating capital of any society can employ, we must always have regard to those parts of it only which consist in provisions, materials, and finished work:
+37 When we compute the amount of industry which a society’s circulating capital can employ, we must always have regard only to provisions, materials, and finished work.

 - The circulating capital which consists in money, and which only circulates those three, must always be deducted.